MAJOR EXPLORATION FAQ

 Some CACs require that students meet with one of their advisors prior to finalizing their major change request.
 If you have any questions about this, please reach out to the CAC for your desired major.

 To declare a minor, you simply need to make the request through your major advisement center unless it is one of the following:

 1) Contact the Fine Arts and Communications Advisement Center for all minors in their College

-2) Contact the Humanities Advisement Center for the following minors: Editing, French, International Cinema Studies, Italian, Spanish Teaching, or Writing & Rhetoric.
+2) Contact the Liberal Arts Advisement Center for the following minors: Dual-Language Immersion K-12 Teaching (even if they have a teaching major), Editing, French, International Cinema Studies, Italian, Linguistics, Russian or Writing & Rhetoric.
 Please note: all teaching/education minors require that you have a teaching/education major.

 Open major students with 60 or more BYU earned credits must either declare a major or meet with an advisor from the University Advisement Center to discuss academic plans in order to continue registering for future semesters.

 Toggle ItemCan I Double Major?Second majors (exclusive of some language second majors) are rare and must be approved by the college advisement center supervisors involved and the dean of the college responsible for the primary major.

 The second major proposal and approval process requires an evaluation of all University Core and major requirements and a time-to-graduation analysis.
 Petitions for a double major must be submitted prior to earning 75 BYU hours (excluding language exam credits).